History of the role

 image

-The County of West Midlands came into existence in 1974, following the Local Government Act of 1972.
-The areas within the West Midlands were formerly part of Shropshire, Staffordshire, Warwickshire and Worcestershire.
-It is home to around 3 million people, making it the second most populous county in England.
+The County of West Midlands was created in 1974 following the Local Government Act of 1972.
+The areas that now make up the county were previously part of Shropshire, Staffordshire, Warwickshire and Worcestershire.
+Today, the West Midlands is home to around three million people, making it the second most populous county in England.

-For local government purposes, the West Midlands comprises seven metropolitan boroughs : Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton
+For local government purposes, the county is divided into seven metropolitan boroughs: Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.

-In 2023, the West Midlands was reported as the “happiest” of the 8 Metropolitan counties in England
+In 2023, the West Midlands was reported to be the “happiest” of the eight metropolitan counties in England, highlighting the strength and wellbeing of its communities.

 The Justice System

-• West Midlands Police has responsibility for policing across the whole County and is the second largest police force in the country with approximately 8,000 officers and a further 4,500 staff
+• West Midlands Police is responsible for policing the entire county and is the second largest police force in England, with around 8,000 officers supported by a further 4,500 staff.

-• The County of the West Midlands is part of the wider West Midlands regional Probation Service
+• The County of West Midlands forms part of the wider West Midlands regional probation service.

-• There is currently one prison operating within the County of the West Midlands.
+• There is currently one prison operating within the County of West Midlands.

 Previous High Sheriffs of the West Midlands